 NTN participation requires that each bone marrow (stem cell) transplant program meet the following requirements:

 ** Programs that perform fewer than 35 annual autologous or 35 annual allogeneic transplants will be required to submit data from the immediately preceding year's transplants in order to obtain a statistically significant number of transplant cases (35).

-Transplant programs that fail to meet NTN criteria will be suspended from network participation until such time that they meet NTN participation criteria.
+Transplant programs that do not meet NTN criteria will be suspended from network participation until such time that they meet NTN participation criteria.
 In most circumstances, members may remain at the facility under continuity-of-care provisions.

 Adult transplant programs must be Medicare-certified and will be subject to the following criteria: